PythonOptimizers/cygenja/doc/source/use.rst

 The `Generator` class
 ------------------------

 The :class:`Generator` class is the main class of the :program:`cygenja` library.
-It is also the only class you needs to interact with.
-It's constructor is really simple:
+It also is the only class you need to interact with.
+Its constructor is really simple:

 ..  code-block:: python